yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 >
 > The initial state of the FSM is indicated by the dashed arrow.

-It’s worthwhile to now step back and view the forest from the trees.
 Ignoring the slow-start phase (This phase is typically very short, since the sender grows out of the phase exponentially fast) and assuming that losses are indicated by triple duplicate ACKs, TCP’s congestion control consists of linear (additive) increase in cwnd of 1 MSS per RTT and then a halving (multiplicative decrease) of cwnd on a triple duplicate-ACK event.
 For this reason, TCP congestion control is often referred to as an **additive-increase, multiplicative-decrease (AIMD)** form of congestion control.

 TCP Reno’s AIMD to congestion control may be overly cautious.
 It’s better to more quickly ramp up the sending rate to get close to the pre-loss sending rate and only then probe cautiously for bandwidth.
 This insight lies at the heart of a flavor of TCP known as TCP CUBIC, who has recently gained wide deployment.